University of Pennsylvania Press, $5.99, ISBN 0-06-108463-8

 Women do things in romance, Judith Arnold says – women aren’t objects.
 Then Brittany Young contradicts her by praising virginity in the heroine, and Krentz says that virginity is a “symbol” for trust.
 So much for heroines not being objects.

 As one could probably guess from my glib tone, this book isn’t exactly perfect home run with me.
 I love Laura Kinsale’s article on the androgynous hero – she has a point (to me at least), sometimes readers do identify with the hero.
 Linda Barlow presents a nice counterpoint saying that sometimes authors identify with their hero too.
-Articles by Daphne Clair and Susan Elizabeth Phillips are perfect for funny, anecdotal evidences that romance readers find in their romances a sense of empowerment.
+Articles by Daphne Clair and Susan Elizabeth Phillips are perfect for funny, anecdotal evidence that romance readers find in their romances a sense of empowerment.
 In romance, women are strong, and they tame the beasts in their alpha males.
-Women’s on top, they rule!
+Women’re on top, they rule!

 But it is also frustrating to read Dangerous Men and Adventurous Women because this book came out in 1992, at a time when the genre is still dealing with the specters of rapist heroes and submissive heroines.
-Hence I guess the sometimes defensive tone of the book can’t be helped.
+Hence, I guess the sometimes-defensive tone of the book can’t be helped.
 But it also presents an ideal situation where an author is free to try out new plots, tackle themes relevant to society (rape, incest, handicap, etc), all the while creating fresh and unique stories of love.
 A part of me can’t help comparing the fresh-eyed optimism and determination of these authors to what they are writing today: formulaic, trite, safe stories.
 It’s like watching fresh-faced young men joining the army, full of patriotism and idealistic dreams, only to lose it all in Vietnam.
 All those promises and reassurances, where’s the goods?
 It’s quite disappointing really.

 In the end, I have mixed feelings about this one.
 On one hand it is exhilarating to read about the genre discussed intelligently.
 There’s no pretentious pontificating.
 Romance is read because it is entertaining, and no, it doesn’t cure cancer.
-So what if happy endings are unrealistic, it says – fiction is all about escape, giving the readers a means to experience emotions vicariously as well as a form of catharsis.
+So, what if happy endings are unrealistic, it says – fiction is all about escape, giving the readers a means to experience emotions vicariously as well as a form of catharsis.
 Such reasoning is well articulated – to the point of overkill at times.
 If the skeptics still sneer, well, they’d have to face the fact that nobody pretty much cares about what they think.
-We are romance readers and we are secure in our intelligence, and please, pass over the happily-ever-after please.
+We are romance readers, and we are secure in our intelligence, and please, pass over the happily-ever-after please.

 But obviously these authors care.
-They also, at the same time, emphasize the fact that readers want virginity, alpha males, and happily ever afters.
+They also, at the same time, emphasize the fact that readers want virginity, alpha males, and happily ever after.
 While they love writing, they also want the snobs to understand that it’s all part of a big picture.
 This can backfire: the justifications here can be extrapolated into an excuse to produce dull, trite, by-the-formula stuff.
 After all, it’s all a Formula with hymen and testosterone as the key ingredients – and formula’s good.
 Twist a little of this argument, and we can also use the formula as an excuse for slipshod books.
 After all, the Formula is romance, is it?

 I can’t help but to wonder how this book will turn out if romance readers contributed to a project like this.